Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Methodology

+\textit{Remark}.
+We have given a rough proof of why DARE works.
+In practice, we find that DARE is applicable when the drop rate $p$ is properly set, and the tolerance of $p$ grows with LMs' parameter sizes.
+Moreover, removing fine-tuned rather than delta parameters would cause a catastrophically decreased performance.
+A promising future direction is to explore DARE more deeply, such as inferring the upper bound of $p$ with respect to LM capacities and illustrating the intrinsic difference between fine-tuned and delta parameters.

-Finally, we combine $\bm{\hat{\delta}}^t$ and $\bm{\theta}_{\text{PRE}}$ via addition to obtain the parameters for inference, i.e., $\bm{\theta_{\text{DARE}}}^t = \bm{\hat{\delta}}^t + \bm{\theta}_{\text{PRE}}$.
-Note that the rescale operation is essential in DARE, aiming to keep the expectations of model outputs approximately unchanged.
-We will demonstrate its effectiveness in \secref{section-4-rescale-operation}.
-Last but not least, we can find that DARE is somewhat similar to the operations in Dropout \cite{DBLP:journals/jmlr/SrivastavaHKSS14} but DARE is also distinct from Dropout in two major aspects: 1) DARE is designed to handle delta parameters while Dropout mainly focuses on fine-tuned parameters or model outputs; 2) DARE is used to reduce the delta parameter redundancy \textit{without training}, which \textit{permanently} eliminates delta parameters and only retrains the remaining delta parameters for inference.
-Dropout aims to prevent models from overfitting, which \textit{temporarily} removes a part of the parameters during the training process.
-For inference, Dropout is deactivated and all the parameters will be used.
+Last, we highlight the connections and differences between DARE and Dropout \cite{DBLP:journals/jmlr/SrivastavaHKSS14}.
+Both methods involve random dropping and rescaling operations, but they differ in two key aspects: (1) DARE handles delta parameters while Dropout operates on model outputs; (2) DARE aims to reduce delta parameter redundancy \textit{without training}, which \textit{permanently} eliminates delta parameters and only retains others for inference.
+Dropout is used to prevent models from overfitting, which \textit{temporarily} removes part of outputs during training but preserves all the outputs for inference.